Hybrid & Electric Vehicles in Lymington, Hampshire

-Hyindai KONA Electric offers a staggering 279-mile range with 39-kWh and 64-kWh battery versions available.
-It charges up to 80% in as little at 75 minutes with the larger battery.
+Hyundai KONA Electric offers a staggering 279-mile range with 39-kWh and 64-kWh battery versions available.
+It charges up to 80% in as little as 75 minutes with the larger battery.
 The KONA is seriously fun to drive and doesn’t compromise on space compared to the regular car.

 The Hyundai IONIQ self-charging hybrid offers the range of a conventional car, but with the added efficiency of an electric car.
-The performance of the IONIQ hybrid is not compromised, with 1.6 litre engine powering the vehicle and a dual-clutch automatic transmission that helps make journeys more stress-free.
+The performance of the IONIQ Hybrid is not compromised, with a 1.6-litre engine powering the vehicle and a dual-clutch automatic transmission that helps make journeys more stress-free.

 The Hyundai KONA Hybrid never needs plugging in.
 Instead, the 1.6 GDi petrol engine charges the battery pack powering the electric motors.
 The petrol engine kicks in more of the time than the plug-in so use more fuel, but the efficiency is still awesome.
 Drive-in EV mode and you’ll use no petrol around town.
 Now that’s smart.